Editorial style

 PERSONAL

 Except in letter salutations, avoid use of courtesy titles (Mr., Mrs., or Ms.) except to distinguish persons with the same last name.
-First (and last) names may be used in informal situations.
+First and last names may be used in informal situations.
 Subsequent references should be consistent: either last names (preferred) or first names.

-Enclose nicknames in quotes:
+Enclose nicknames in quotation marks: Adeline “Addy” Smith

 Do not divide personal names at the end of a line.
-Break after the middle initial(s) if it’s not possible to keep the whole name together:
+Break after the middle initial(s) if it’s impossible to keep the whole name together: J. R. R. / Tolkien not J. R. R. Tol- / kien

-• James Madison Jr., Walter A. Haas Sr., Arthur C. Oppenheimer II
+Drop the comma before a suffix: Walter A. Haas Sr., Arthur C. Oppenheimer II

 FIRST AND LAST NAMES IN PROSE

-Whichever you choose, be consistent; do not use a first name for one person and a last name for another person in the same piece.
+Whichever you choose, be consistent.
+Do not use a first name for one person and a last name for another person in the same piece.

 Numbers

-Use commas with all numbers above 999:
+Use commas with all numbers above 999: 1,000, $13,500, 500,000

-Spell out ordinals through ninth:
+Spell out ordinals through ninth: first grade, fifth reunion, 21st century, 25th anniversary

-• In year 2 of the program, we will recruit three new professors.
+Use a numeral in reference to a specific annum: In year 2 of the program, we will recruit three new professors.

 Plurals

-• Berkeley’s faculty is one of the finest in the nation.
+Faculty is singular when referring to an academic body: Berkeley’s faculty is one of the finest in the nation.

-Faculty is plural when referring to several individuals:
+Faculty is plural when referring to several individuals: The college’s faculty are working with local schools.

 Possessives

-Plural nouns ending in s take only an apostrophe:
+Plural nouns ending in s take only an apostrophe: states’ rights

-• campus’s legacy, virus’s reach
+Singular nouns ending in s take ’s: campus’s legacy, virus’s reach

-Singular proper nouns ending in s take only the apostrophe to form the possessive:
+Singular proper nouns ending in s take only the apostrophe: Lyons’ speech, Jones’ book

-Plural proper possessive for names ending in s:
+Plural proper possessive for names ending in s: the Lyonses’ dog, the Joneses’ library

 "The" in running text